Courses in the Data Science & Intelligent Systems cluster count towards a B.Sc. degree. How it works is explained here.

 Course descriptions

-Database management systems are one of the foundations upon which a modern economy is built.
+Database management systems are one of the foundations upon which our modern society is built.
 This is a course about such systems.
-The course begins by introducing SQL, a special-purpose language designed for managing data in a relational database management system (RDBMS).
-Then consideration is given to the theory underpinning relational databases, data storage and querying, and transaction management.
-By the end of the course you will have obtained a reasonable familiarity with both relational and non-relational database management systems.200-level: Networks & Operating Systems
+We study SQL, a special-purpose language designed for managing data in a relational database management system.
+Consideration is also given to the theory underpinning relational databases, authorization, normalization and query processing.200-level: Networks & Operating Systems

 This course aims to provide you with knowledge, skills and critical thinking ability in algorithm design and analysis.
 Inappropriate choice of algorithm and associated data structure can seriously impact on the performance of an application.
 The study of algorithm design and analysis provides techniques which help minimize the execution time of an algorithm.
-An emphasis is on the experimental performance analysis of algorithms.
-By the end of the course you will have obtained an understanding of how algorithms have helped shape the modern world. -
+We focus on the ‘greatest hits’ of algorithms and data structures with an emphasis on the experimental performance analysis.300-level: Advanced Algorithms

 Mathematics